londelec/leandcxmlman/source/sections/Modbusma/DITable.rst

      :val:	1...65535
      :def:	50 msec
      :desc:	Chatter filter in milliseconds for Digital Inputs.
-		State change of the digital input will be reported only if remains stable for the period that exceeds configured filter.
+		State change of the digital input will be reported only if it remains stable for the period that exceeds configured filter.
 		:inlinetip:`This attribute applies only to LEIODC series units.`

    * :attr:	:xmlattr:`OnValues`